EWLameijer/AttendanceTracker/ADR/002_technology_for_backend.md

 The second 'line of development' would be low-code/no-code solutions.
 While they could work, they tend to cost money and are not very flexible; we would also likely not be able to maintain it cheaply.

 The third line would be enterprise programming languages with their frameworks.
-From the Redmonk languages, the (many) dynamic languages are less attractive due to a higher occurrence of bugs, and even if languages are (somewhat) statically typed, like TypeScript, they may lack a rich enterprise ecosystem.
 Looking at the Redmonk index of January 2023, we see
 1 JavaScript
 2 Python
 3 Java